D.I.Y photo world map

 Top tip: If you have currency left over from your trip, secure small amounts behind the relevant photos or on the map for extra impact.
 This could also be done with ticket stubs or any mementos you have leftover from your trip.

 Stand back and admire!

-There are so many different variations that can be creating using this idea – we mostly used our standard 6’x4’ prints, with some cropped to fit, but when we add to the map we’ll be trying some different sizes and styles, like our retro prints.
+There are so many personalised variations that can be created from prints using this idea – we mostly used standard 6’x4’ prints, with some cropped to fit, but when we add to the map we’ll be trying some different sizes and styles, like our stunning retro prints.